flamestream/taction/README.md

 > https://github.com/flamestream/taction/blob/master/App/Resources/config.schema.json

-You may refer to that file for a complete list of supported features.
+You may refer to that file for a complete list of supported features and combination.

 Once your file is ready, you may load it through the notification icon context menu.

 ### Bundle Format

-If you want images or event font to be included with your layout, you may create a bundle.
+If you want images or font to be included with your layout, you may create a bundle.

 Name the JSON layout file as `layout.json` and put all additional resources at the root of a new zip file, then change the extension of the zip file to `.taction-bundle`.